Definition of business communication

 Reports may also include other elements such as tables, graphs, or charts to help illustrate key points, as well as appendices that provide additional details or supporting information.

-There are several different types of reports that are commonly used in business communication, each with its own specific purpose and format.
+Several different types of reports are commonly used in business communication, each with its own specific purpose and format.
 Here are some of the most common types of reports:

 - Informational Reports: These reports are used to convey information on a particular topic or issue, such as market research or progress updates.